Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity

-We use that our solution $u$ is smooth up to time $T$, a fact we shall use frequently and usually without mention.
-Pairing Equation (\ref{PEQN}) with $u$ and using the cancellation identity in (\ref{Cancel}), we get:
+We recall that our solution $u$ is smooth up to time $T$ and that the initial data $u_0$ is Schwartz.
+These are facts that we shall use frequently and usually without reference.
+Pairing Equation (\ref{PEQN}) with $u$ and using the cancellation identity in Equation (\ref{Cancel}), we get:

-Integrating in time then gives us what is typically known as the energy dissipation law:
+Integrating in time then gives us what we shall refer to as the \textbf{energy dissipation law}: